 Can a Breast Lump Be Cancerous if It Hasn’t Changed in 10 Years?

-Although rare, an unchanged breast lump for 10 years can still be cancerous.
+Although rare, a hard lump in breast for 10 years can still be cancerous.
 It’s vital to prioritize regular screenings.
-Consult a healthcare professional promptly if you notice any changes or concerns.
+Consult a healthcare professional promptly if you notice any changes or concerns

 Any new or concerning lump should be evaluated by a healthcare professional for proper diagnosis and management.